How to Avoid Getting Disrupted!

 How to anticipate disruptions

 Having the risk identified, companies should scan their environment for weak signals and early indicators to detect a possible disruption as early as possible.
 Once a potential disruption has been detected, it should be carefully monitored since the risk of getting disrupted is threatening to kill an entire business model as disruption causes critical damage.
 Even great firms fail when getting disrupted.
-Despite the low likelihood of getting disrupted, the risk should not be neglected as it can cause immense damage or even bankruptcy.
+Despite the perhaps low likelihood of getting disrupted, the risk should not be neglected as it can cause immense damage or even bankruptcy.
 Abbosh et al. (2018) created a great analyses tool on how to anticipate disruptions in your industry, to read their article in the Harvard Business Review, click here.

 Companies will face more disruptions in the future

 The risk could increase in the decades to come.
 Evolving digital technologies are the foundation for plentiful disruptive strategies.
 Managers know more and more and more about business models and the dynamic business environment.
 Together with the knowledge of how disruption works, the digital transformation might enable managers to choose disruptive strategies and disruptive strategies to prevail.
-(Abbosh et al. 2018/2019)

-Being a learning organization and able to innovate as well as knowing the market well could enable the company to act when necessary or wanted.
-Knowledge about the low-end market and niche markets should not be neglected since disruptions often start from there.
+Being a learning organization and able to innovate to embrace change as well as knowing the market well enables your company to act when necessary or wanted.
+Collecting knowledge about the low-end market and niche markets should not be neglected since disruptions often originate from there.

 A company could act proactively to avoid getting disrupted.
 The incumbent could offer satisfying low-cost propositions to low-end customers.
-For niche segments, a company could offer satisfactory solutions for their individual needs.
+For niche segments, a company could provide satisfactory solutions for their individual needs.
 Doing that could make it harder for a possible disruptor to start in the low-end segment or at niche markets.
-Furthermore, incumbents could pursue a disruptive strategy by themselves.
-By doing so, established companies could preempt possible disruptive competition.
-Of course, this is quite a bold move.
-However, according to Prof. Christensen (2012), frequent disruptive innovations is the key to long term success in the dynamic market environment.
+Also, a outpace strategy by shifting to cost efficiency could make it almost impossible for a disruptive start-up to compete in the first place, if, of course, done well before the disruption occurs.

 To respond to the risk of disruption is no simple endeavor.
 When facing disruptive competition, incumbents can embrace and/or evade the disruption.
 It is quite possible to use more than one of the following options at the same time.

 Source: Rogers (2017)